• Skip to primary navigation

 • Using a bag of frozen scallops is fine, but you'll need to defrost them overnight in the fridge before using them.
 If they're still a bit icy by the time you start cooking, rinse them in tepid water and pat them dry with paper towels.

-• You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them gently in the microwave, covered, at 50% power.
-Or heat them in a 300°F oven until heated through.
+You can also reheat them in a 350°F oven until heated through.

 Nutrition per Serving